lemondevxyz/number-system-conversion/README.md

 Hopefully I do a presentation to explain to fellow students.
 I find out it was really easy to convert number systems both manually and writing code to convert.

 Here's a table for reference.
+Also a [webpage](https://toms1441.github.io/number-system-conversion/) for reference.

 | Binary | Octal | Decimal | Hexadecimal |
 | --- | --- | --- | --- |